flowbased/fbp-spec/README.md

 fbp-spec tests can be returned by a runtime in the `component:getsource` message, and will then be automatically picked up.
+Such tests can be seen as example usage of a component.

 fbp-spec provides a reference test runner as a commandline tool `fbp-spec`, which is suitable for use in continious integration systems.